Massachusetts Dad Charged With Manslaughter After Crashing Vehicle, Losing Toddler Son In Nearby Brook: Police

-A Massachusetts man lost his 2-year-old son in a brook after fleeing the scene of a car crash and now he's charged with manslaughter after the boy died from “drowning injuries,” according to authorities.
+A Massachusetts man pleaded guilty to multiple charges, including manslaughter, after he lost his 2-year-old son in a brook when fleeing the scene of a car crash, resulting in the boy drowning, according to authorities.

 Darel Galorenzo, 35, the driver and the toddler’s father, was present in the area of the Hudson Brook.
-First responders started searching the waters for the boy, officials said.
+First responders began searching the waters for the boy, officials said.

-Troopers on the scene said they observed Galorenzo was possibly intoxicated.
+Troopers on the scene said they observed Galorenzo showed signs of intoxication.
 He was taken to the hospital for minor injuries, and he was was examined and discharged, according to officials.

-A trooper took Galorenzo to Cheshire Barracks, where he remains in custody after police determined he was operating under the influence.
+A trooper took Galorenzo to Cheshire Barracks, where he remained in custody after police determined he was operating under the influence.

 Galorenzo told police he took his son driving because the child could not sleep and was coughing.
 He claimed ice caused the crash and his son ran from the scene and into the stream, WBTS reported.